Radiation Exposure & RECA

 - Thule Air Force Base, Greenland B-52 fire response: January 21, 1968 – September 25, 1968

 Radiation-related illnesses are listed in 38 CFR 3.309(d) and include multiple cancers and other conditions.
-The illness must have started within a specified timeframe after exposure.
+These presumptive cancers do not require a specific onset timeframe after exposure.
+(Note: the 5-year latency requirement applies only to radiogenic disease claims under 38 CFR 3.311, not to 3.309(d) presumptive conditions.)

 RECA (Radiation Exposure Compensation Act)